How Long is 1000 Seconds? A Deep Dive into Time Perception and Measurement

 -

-Dopamine: The neurotransmitter dopamine plays a crucial role in reward processing and motivation.
+Dopamine: The neurotransmitter dopamine has a big impact in reward processing and motivation.
 Increased dopamine levels can accelerate our perception of time, while decreased dopamine can lead to a feeling that time is slowing down.

 Understanding these neurological and psychological processes helps to explain why the felt duration of 1000 seconds is not simply a matter of mathematical calculation.